MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

    pip install azure-identity azure-ai-projects azure-ai-ml
     ```
     Optionally, you can `pip install azure-ai-evaluation` if you want to fetch evaluator id for built-in evaluators directly from the SDK.

-#### Prerequisites
-- Azure AI project in `EastUS2` region.
-If you do not have an existing project, please follow the guide [How to create Azure AI project](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio) to create one.
-- Azure OpenAI Deployment with GPT model supporting `chat completion`, for example `gpt-4`.
-- `Connection String` for Azure AI project to easily create `AIProjectClient` object.
-You can get the connection string from Project overview page.
-- Make sure you are first logged into your Azure subscription by running `az login`.

-Then you can then define a client and a deployment to run your remote evaluations:
+Now you can define a client and a deployment which will be used to run your remote evaluations:
 ```python

 import os, time